 If you’re reluctant to leave the beach, Holland says (and we agree) it’s worth the trip.

-“A lot of people have the misconception that we are just a children’s museum but we are anything but that,” he says.
+“A lot of people have the misconception that we are just a children’s museum and we are anything but that,” he says.
 “One of the best things about our facility is that it is pretty much all in doors.
 That means that rain or shine, hot or cold, we are open and a great place to get out of the elements and have some fun while learning, too.”

 It’s worth mentioning that the Exploreum is a nonprofit museum, which means it relies on support from the community and visitors.
-So if you feel inspired, give back to the place that is bound to give you an experience to remember.
+So, if you feel inspired, give back to the place that is bound to give you an experience to remember.